Drodriguez-9/project_mlops/reports/README.md

 >
 > Answer:

---- So far we have used the cloud Compute Engine...
+--- So far we have used the cloud Compute Engine and also the cluod bucker to store the data.
 We requested a GPU even though the training was completely doable with local resources.
 The reason being we had the scalability as one of the main goals of the project.   ---

 ### Question 18